 adhese2 cookie contains a unique value to identify a previous visitor, but does not contain any personal information to identify someone.
 This cookie enables publishers to keep a tally of, for example, the number of unique visitors and the number of times a specific ad has already been delivered to a given visitor.

 For a complete list of Adhese cookies, see Cookies.

 The Adhese Ad Server sends a cookie to a browser when a visitors opens a web page of a publisher for the first time.
-More specifically, the
+More specifically, Adhese sends the

-adhese2 cookie is sent when Adhese receives a first initial request from the browser.
+adhese2 cookie when it receives a first initial request from the browser.